Prodevelop/POIProxy-ol3/README.md

 `suite-sdk debug PATH_TO_POIPROXY-OL3_DIR`

+The application will be up and running in your browser at: http://localhost:9080

 Note: You'll need to configure a proxy in order to avoid your browser 'cross-domain policy'

 If you are using Apache with mod_proxy configure this proxies: